CharlyZhang/iapTest/iapTest/IAP/ReadMe.md

 ## TO DO:

-    1. attatch Observer upon App lauching
+    1. attatch Observer upon App lauching & remove Observer when App is about to terminate
     2.

 ## Reference